boken-engine/boken-engine/README.md

 Yes, you can check and fork [15 Universe Facts](https://github.com/boken-engine/15-universe-facts) as a sample application.
 It includes a GitHub Actions workflow that builds and generates an IPA file.

+Also, please check (and enjoy) [Iakkai Saga: The Curse of Blood](https://github.com/boken-engine/iakkai-saga-the-curse-of-blood), a fantasy-packed adventure game full of nice art and a captivating story.

 - Can I use it for commercial projects?

 Yes, you can, but please, check the [License details](LICENSE) to know the details.